mvarga1989/mvarga1989/README.md

 ### Academic and industry collaborations

-I am actively involved in research and development (R&D) and consultancy projects as the principal or assisting researcher.
+I have been involved in research and development (R&D) and consultancy projects as the principal or assisting researcher.
 Additionally, I perform expert and target-specific lecturing, training and capacity building for professionals coming from different fields and backgrounds.

 Interested in collaborating with me?
 Reach out via [:e-mail:](mailto:mvarga1989@gmail.com?Subject=Project%20collaboration%20inquiry)